How to Create and Use Conversation Bots

 How to Create a Conversation Bot

-Conversation bots can only be created on desktop and tablets.
+Conversation bots can only be created on a computer, tablet, or from the web browser of your mobile phone at www.shout.app.
 As you start building, you’ll see an at-a-glance outline of your bot flow on the right side of your screen.

 Step 1: Create a New Bot